ed-fish/ed-fish.github.io/_pages/cv.md

 * **Centre for Vision, Speech and Signal Processing (CVSSP), University of Surrey**
   * *Senior Research Fellow*, May 2024 - Present
   * Working on computer vision for accessibility, with a focus on Automated Sign Language Translation.
+Funding from EPSRC and Google.org.

 * **King's College London**
   * *Research Associate*, Feb 2024 - May 2024
-  * Working on Responsible AI.
+  * Working on Responsible AI for RAI-UK.

 * **University of Surrey**
   * *Research Assistant*, Jul 2023 - Feb 2024
-  * Multi-modal video understanding and retrieval for the Horizon EU research program.
+  * Multi-modal video understanding and retrieval for the Horizon EU research program AI4Media.

 * **Samsung Electronics, Advanced Research Team**
   * *Research Engineer*, Apr 2022 - Feb 2023